 Landis Facing Uphill Battle on Doping Charges

-DON GONYEA, host:
+DON GONYEA, Host:

 This is MORNING EDITION from NPR News.
 I'm Don Gonyea.

-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 NPR's Tom Goldman reports.

-Here's what he said in an interview with NPR.
+TOM GOLDMAN: Here's what he said in an interview with NPR.

-The test, called a carbon isotope ratio test, can distinguish naturally produced from artificial testosterone.
+GOLDMAN: The test, called a carbon isotope ratio test, can distinguish naturally produced from artificial testosterone.
 Dr. Christiane Ayotte, runs one of the world's top anti-doping labs in Montreal.
 Hers is not the lab that did the tests on Floyd Landis, but Dr. Ayotte has used the carbon isotope test since the late 1990s.
 She says it's been quite reliable in the cases she's worked on.

 GOLDMAN: Floyd Landis has been silent since the New York Times report came out.
 Late Wednesday, his lawyer, Howard Jacobs, acknowledged he'd received a written statement that the carbon isotope test showed the presence of synthetic testosterone.
 But it was a written statement, said Jacobs, with no data.

-Tom Goldman, NPR News.
+GOLDMAN: Tom Goldman, NPR News.

-NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
+NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.